truepg/cross-lingual-toxicity-classifier/README.md

 # Cross-lingual toxicity classifier

 ## General info
-Project work for NLP course by Skoltech.
+Project work for the NLP course by Skoltech.

 ## Research question
 Сan English data improve detection of toxicity in Russian?